Sakalya100/AutoTabML/README.md

 AutoTabML is an innovative application designed to automate the generation of machine learning code for tabular data.
 Utilizing CrewAI and the Groq Llama 70B model, AutoTabML simplifies the process of building and debugging machine learning models for both regression and classification problems.
 With this tool, you can generate working code, debug errors, and run your code without writing a single line of code manually.

+## Try the Application
+The AutoTabML Application is hosted on HuggingFace Spaces for anyone to go and test this amazing functionality.
+You can go to the [AutoTabML](https://huggingface.co/spaces/singhtech/AutoTabML) and try it out!!

 ## Features

 - **Automated Code Generation**: Generate Python code for machine learning tasks based on your tabular dataset and problem description.